-Lockers are sited in the school canteen and may be rented for a non-returnable fee of $\pm 5.00$ .
-This fee covers however long the pupil wishes to use the locker.
+Lockers are sited in the school canteen and may be rented for the duration of your Childs' time in school.
 Pupils are responsible for the security of their lockers and should not divulge their security code to anyone else.

 Community Health and Sickness